ASHTABULA COUNTY

 Conneaut (NYC) - On National Register of Historic Places.
 This replaced an earlier wood depot.

-Geneva (LS&MS) - Moved from trackside on Depot Street in 1901 to make room for new LS&MS (NYC) station (which is now gone).
+Geneva (LS&MS) - This station was moved from trackside on Depot Street in 1901 to make room for a new brick LS&MS (NYC) station (which is now gone).
+Some sources say this was the first station in Geneva dating to around 1852, however, other sources indicate that it was built in 1886 which would make it the second station.

-Leon (LS&MS) - Moved.
-Raised on a concrete foundation, now a barn.
+Leon (LS&MS) - Moved and raised on a concrete foundation the station is now a barn.
 The original location of this building was on the SE corner of Leon Square on the east side of the tracks.
+It was moved 150' south onto a new timber foundation in 1910.
+Not sure when it was moved out to the farm.
+The 1875 LS&MS timetable lists the stop as "Barber's-Leon."

 North Kingsville (LS&MS) - This depot is considerably NE of original location.
 Moved around 1950.
 Now used as a cottage.